 Criteria and Assessment

 If you are a registered NGO you are eligible to apply for funding to support your project.
-The project must have a Swedish relevance, serve a public interest and adress at least one of the global goals.
+The project must have a Swedish relevance, serve a public interest, and address at least one of the Sustainable Development Goals.

 Serve a public interest.